lTheon/iTheon-PDA-Taskboard/README.md

 Changelog:

+v0.1.15
+- Fix CTD when trying to fetch Next Task and the taskgiver has been deleted by the engine

 v0.1.14
 - Add taskboard keybinding
 - Change order of the tabs (place taskboard next to map)

 v0.1.13
 - Exclude Gavrilenko from the list of processed npcs

 v0.1.12a
 - Add missing xml file

 v0.1.12
 - Add a separate PDA tab for taskboard

 v0.1.11
 - Exclude Outskirts merc mechanic tools task from the list of available tasks (it's impossible to take normally and can't be finished)
 - Adjust the task description fetching code - now the descriptions of the fetch tasks look exactly like they do in the dialog window

 v0.1.10
 - Exclude Yar's CoC task from the list of available tasks

 v0.1.9
 - Add WTF support by Igi

 v0.1.8
 - Add options to disable text trimming and increase the task row height

 v0.1.7
 - Speculative fix for rare bug with messed up details pairing (as a side effect the task categories will now always be rendered in a sorted order)

 v0.1.6
 - Fix accepting quests that assign you a temporary companion

 v0.1.5
 - Increase maximum number of simultaneously rendered task categories
 - Expose normalizer table for other mods

 v0.1.4
 - Add conditional shortening of the task description and details

 v0.1.3
 - Fix weird bugs caused by refreshing board when there was a task without details on it

 v0.1.2a
 - Fix task giver override not getting cleared after processing fetch tasks

 v0.1.2
 - Add Mr. Demonized's "optimized time events" script as an integral part of the addon (required for vanilla Anomaly)

 v0.1.1
 - Fix Sidor and Forester distance evaluation<br>
 - Introduce delay for refreshing the tasks<br>
 - Visual tweaks<br>